 - Category Attribute

-- Cambridge Elementary School's student population of 660 students has stayed relatively flat over five school years.
+- Cambridge Elementary School's student population of 617 students has declined by 11% over five school years.

 |Grades Offered||Grades Kindergarten-5|

 |Total Classroom Teachers||26 teachers|

 - Cambridge Elementary School is ranked within the bottom 50% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 24:1 has increased from 20:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (CA)|

 |Overall School Rank||#9457 out of 9602 schools|

 |Math Test Scores (% Proficient)|

 |Two or more races|